NeuralLog/typescript-client-sdk/README.md

            └── Log Name Key
 ```

+### KEK Versioning

+The SDK supports KEK versioning for key rotation and access control:

+- **Active**: The current version used for encryption and decryption
+- **Decrypt-Only**: A previous version that can be used for decryption but not for encryption
+- **Deprecated**: A version that is no longer used and should be phased out

+When a log is encrypted, the KEK version used is stored with the encrypted data.
+When decrypting, the SDK uses the appropriate KEK version.

 ### Password Changes

 When a user changes their password, the following happens:

-1. The client retrieves the encrypted KEK
+1. The client retrieves the encrypted KEK blobs for all KEK versions accessible to the user
-2. The client decrypts the KEK using the old password
+2. The client decrypts the KEK blobs using the old password
-3. The client re-encrypts the KEK using the new password
+3. The client re-encrypts the KEK blobs using the new password
-4. The client updates the encrypted KEK on the server
+4. The client updates the encrypted KEK blobs on the server

 This ensures that all derived keys remain the same, even after a password change.

+### Key Rotation

+When a KEK is rotated:

+1. A new KEK version is created with status "active"
+2. All existing active KEK versions are changed to "decrypt-only"
+3. The new KEK version is provisioned to all authorized users
+4. New logs are encrypted with the new KEK version
+5. Old logs can still be decrypted using the appropriate KEK version

 ### Zero-Knowledge Proofs